lives-group/lives-group.github.io/_posts/2020-07-08-general-recursion-part-I.md

 the `Maybe` type to avoid excessive pattern-matchings which are hidden within the monadic _bind_ function.

-Despite its simple definition, the use of bounded recursion has some drawbacks:
+While having a simple definition, the use of bounded recursion has some drawbacks:
 1) It is not always easy to determine how much “fuel” is needed to calculate the complete result of a function.
-For the merge example, just enter the value `1 + length xs + length ys as input, since this function performs a number of steps proportional to the size of the two lists.
+For the merge example, we can provide `1 + length xs + length ys` as input, since this function performs a number of steps proportional to the size of the two lists.
 2) Another drawback is that the fuel parameter is preserved during compilation, which can impact on code performance.

-While the performance issue doesn't have a simple solution, the first can be.
-We can easily prove that `1 + length xs + length ys` is suffient to guarantee that the result is always of the form `just zs` for some list `zs`.
+While the performance issue doesn't have a simple solution (it depends on how the Agda's compiler pipeline is implemented), we can provide a guarantee of what is the mininum number of steps demanded by `merge-bound` to return a `just` value.
+The next theorem shows that any value greater or equal to `1 + length xs + length ys` is sufficient.

 ```haskell
 merge-enough : ∀ m (xs ys : List ℕ) →